GabinSmt/Advanced-Machine-Learning-Project-Wild-fire-/README.md

 This dataset combines wildfire ignition records with meteorological and environmental variables derived from the GRIDMET climatology database.
 It provides a challenging and realistic benchmark for evaluating tree-based machine learning models.

+The dataset `df_aggregated.csv` was created using the script `df_aggregated.py`, which processes and aggregates the raw data originating from the aforementioned dataset.
+This preprocessing step includes data cleaning, aggregation, and formatting in order to obtain a dataset suitable for model training and evaluation.

+## Repository Structure

+- `xgboost_from_scratch.py` contains the full implementation of our XGBoost model developed from scratch.
+- `use_case.ipynb` is the core of the project.
+This notebook includes the complete data processing pipeline, the application of our custom XGBoost model to the wildfire dataset, and a comparative analysis with existing machine learning models.

 ## Project Objectives

 The main objectives of this project are: